pgjones/hypercorn/docs/usage.rst

                         Seconds to keep inactive connections alive for --keyfile KEYFILE     Path to the SSL key file --insecure-bind INSECURE_BINDS
-                        The host/address to bind to.
+                        The TCP host/address to bind to.
 SSL options will not apply to these binds.
 See *bind* for formatting options.
 Care must be taken!
 See HTTP -> HTTPS redirection docs.
   --log-level LOG_LEVEL
                         The (error) log level, defaults to info -p PID, --pid PID     Location to write the PID (Program ID) to.
+  --quic-bind QUIC_BINDS
+                        The UDP/QUIC host/address to bind to.
+See *bind* for formatting options.
   --reload              Enable automatic reloads on code changes --root-path ROOT_PATH
                         The setting for the ASGI root_path variable